How Spelling Games Help Kids Learn Without Knowing It

 The single most reliable predictor of spelling improvement is frequency.
 Children who spell for five minutes every day consistently outperform those who do an hour once a week — but getting to "every day" is the hard part.
 A child who dreads spelling practice will avoid it.
 A child playing a game they enjoy will return tomorrow without being asked.

 This isn't a new insight.
 What's newer is the precision with which games can be built around specific learning mechanisms — not just engagement, but the exact cognitive processes that make spelling stick.
-Each of the four games below targets a different stage of spelling development.
+Each of the six games below targets a different stage of spelling development, from pre-reading phonemic awareness up through fluent automaticity.
 Understanding what each one does helps you match the right game to your child at the right time.

 Why Games Work for Spelling